 - By stirring and heating the milk, it’s separated into whey (liquids) and solids (curds).
 The whey is then draining, so a strong curd is left over.
 This will be our cheese.

-- The cheese is moulded in its round form, extracting the liquid.
+- The cheese is placed in a mold so it gets its round form, extracting the liquid.

 - After several hours, the cheese is immersed in a bath with salt water to make it firm and to add taste.